christophermoverton/unsupervised_topic_modeling/README.md

 This project analyzes customer sentiment and hidden thematic structure in Amazon reviews for Nike products, spanning footwear, apparel, accessories, and related product categories.
 Using a fully reproducible natural language processing (NLP) pipeline, the project applies both **classical topic modeling (LDA)** and **modern embedding-based modeling (BERTopic)** to uncover product themes, performance attributes, aesthetic trends, and consumer pain points.
 It also integrates sales rank, rating distributions, and category-level exploratory analysis to tie textual themes to marketplace behavior.

+**Note:** to see interactive LDA topic modeling and BERTopic modeling visualizations, please click the Collab link when viewing this juypter notebook in Github.
+Clicking on the Collab link provides full access to visualizations not available in Github.

 ---

 ## **Project Goals**